mathewpareles/mathewpareles.github.io/README.md

 ## LLM Interpretability Research

-I also researched the exact attention pattern that GPT-3 uses when it solves algebraic equations.
-Specifically, we wanted to show that GPT-3 was learning simple attention patterns like the "Induction Head", and didn't have an internal representation of the task it was solving.
+I also did research to find the exact attention pattern that GPT-3 uses when it solves algebraic equations.
+Specifically, I wanted to show that GPT-3 was learning simple attention patterns like the "Induction Head", and didn't have an internal representation of the task it was solving.
-We found strong evidence for this.
+I found strong evidence for this.
 As you provide GPT-3 with more of a hint, its performance increases linearly, without a sharp increase as one might expect.

 <p align="center">